tweag/python-monorepo-example/content/blog/2022-08-01-timestats.md

 The larger the program is, the more likely many of these blocking IO calls are occurring during its lifetime.

-The other class of problematic computations could be exemplified with
+The other class of problematic computations can be exemplified with:

 ```Haskell
 {-# LANGUAGE CApiFFI #-}